benchmark-action/github-action-benchmark/README.md

 In above example, when some benchmark result of current commit is worse than previous exceeding 200% threshold, an alert happens.
-For example, if previous benchmark result was 100 iter/ns and this time it is 230 iter/ns, it means 230% worse than previous.
-So alert will happen.
+For example, if previous benchmark result was 100 iter/ns and this time it is 230 iter/ns, it means 230% worse than previous and alert will happen.
+When `comment-on-alert` is set, a commit comment is generated for the alert [like this][alert-comment-example].
 Please ensure to set `github-token` input as well to for sending commit comment with GitHub API.

 Another option is `fail-on-alert`.
 When it is enabled, workflow will fail when alert happens.
 Since workflow immediately stops when it fails, please set `auto-push` to `true` also.
 Otherwise the benchmark